 - The Power of the Sun: Comes with being a sun god.

-- Psychopathic Manchild: After his resurrection, when he fights Phyla-Vell, he petulantly cries "Father, she— she broke my lyre!
+- Psychopathic Manchild: After his resurrection, he's become a whiny Spoiled Brat.
+When he fights Phyla-Vell, he petulantly cries "Father, she— she broke my lyre!
 Father, make her stop!"

 - Smug Super: According to Hercules, Apollo can be rather arrogant.